List of tallest buildings and structures in London: City of London & Shoreditch

 The map below shows a portion of the above map in Central London, centered on the City of London.
-Each marker is numbered by the building's height rank, and colored by the decade of its completion.
+Each marker is numbered by the building's height rank within the map, and colored by the decade of its completion.

 Canary Wharf and Isle of Dogs

 The map below shows the location of buildings taller than 100 m (328 ft) in Canary Wharf and Blackwall.
-Each marker is numbered by the building's height rank, and colored by the decade of its completion.
+Each marker is numbered by the building's height rank within the map, and colored by the decade of its completion.

 Tallest buildings and structures

-This list ranks complete and topped-out skyscrapers and free-standing towers in London that stand at least 100 m (328 ft) tall, based on standard height measurement.
+This list ranks complete and topped-out skyscrapers and free-standing towers in London that stand at least 100 m (328 ft) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year in which a building was completed.
 If two or more structures are tied in height, the earlier structure is ranked first.